pandulaDW/compiler-in-rust/README.md

 - The tokens will be fed in to the parser, which forwards the tokens as it parses the program statements one by one.
 - To parse expressions, pratt parsing is used (recursive decent parsing).
 - For each statement/expression parsed, the parser will create a corresponding AST node to be later evaluated.
-- Once the parsing is finished, a tree walking evaluator will evaluate the program from beginning to the end and will return the final result.
+- Once the parsing is finished, the compiler will walk through the AST node recursively and emit the instructions and index the constants.
-- There is a global state as well as block level state for functions, if-expressions, and while-statements, which are built on top of HashMaps.
-Each function call also generates a scope chain to facilitate closures.
+- The VM will then run the program using the emitted instructions and the constant index.